-If you are injured in an accident, before you do anything further schedule an initial consultation with a qualified, experienced personal injury lawyer.
+If you are injured in an accident, schedule an initial consultation with a qualified, experienced personal injury lawyer before you do anything further.
 A personal injury lawyer will meet with you to discuss your case at no cost to you.

 Discussing the Claim Before the Extent of Your Injuries are Known

-Another mistake that many personal injury victims make in talking to an adjuster early after the accident is cementing their injuries before the extent of the injuries are known.
+Another mistake many personal injury victims make in talking to an adjuster early after the accident is cementing their injuries before the extent of the injuries is known.

 Typically, a person will be injured in an accident and be taken by ambulance to an emergency room where they are treated.
 Contrary to popular belief, emergency rooms are for life-threatening situations.
-For injuries that are not deemed life-threatening, most of the time, the injured person is discharged with instructions to follow up with the appropriate physician.
+Most of the time, the injured person is discharged with instructions to follow up with the appropriate physician for injuries that are not deemed life-threatening.

-Often, it is not until more sophisticated testing is done that the extent of an injury is known by the doctors and the victim.
+Often, it is not until more sophisticated testing is done that the doctors and the victim know the extent of an injury.
 This testing can be a CT scan or an MRI after a spine injury.
-If you have stated your injuries before the extent of your injuries is known that can be one reason why you are being lowballed.
+If you have stated your injuries before, the extent of your injuries is known.
+That can be one reason why you are being lowballed.

 Attempting to Handle the Case Without a Lawyer

-The most significant mistake that people make is to assume that they will be treated fairly without a lawyer.
+The most significant mistake is assuming they will be treated fairly without a lawyer.
 The insurance company does not want you to have a lawyer and often actively discourages you from hiring one.